-The Cape Floral region is one of the eight World Heritage sites of SA, stretching between the southern coast and the Cape winelands, harbouring the richest floral kingdom on Earth.
+The Cape Floral region is one of the eight World Heritage sites of SA, stretching between the southern coast and the Cape winelands, and extending northwards, harbouring the richest floral kingdom on Earth.
 South Africa is the only country in the world with an entire floral kingdom within its borders.
 The Cape Floral Kingdom on the Cape Peninsula around Cape Town, has at least 8578 floral species - the richest variety on Earth.
 SA has within its borders 23 200 species of plants - greater a variety than that of the entire northern hemisphere.

 Namaqualand, the famous wild flower region, puts its most colourful cloak on during August and September each year, to beautify the semi desert area north of Cape Town.

 South Africans live in a wonderworld of nature...

 South Africa has always had religious freedom, even through the years of Apartheid, which was a system of racial segregation which came to an end in the early 1990's.
 More than 50% South Africans are church goers, which is more than double the world average.
 About 80% of people in SA claim to be Christian.